-All small cell facilities shall not exceed extend two ten feet above the light pole, traffic signal or other facility or structure to which they are attached or forty (40) feet in total height with the attachment, whichever is greater, or, for such facilities located outside of the public right-of-way, the lesser of: (a) two-ten feet above the pole or other facility or structure to which they are attached; or (b) the maximum height in the relevant zone district, whichever is less.
-When new utility poles are proposed as an alternative tower, the new facility shall not exceed the height of their height shall be similar to existing utility/light poles by more than ten (10') feet above the highest pole within 500 feet in the vicinity.
+All small cell facilities shall not exceed two feet \\\\\ ve the light pole, traffic signal or other facility or structure to which they are attached, or, for such facilities located outside of the public right-of-way, the lesser of: (a) two feet above the pole or other facility or structure to which they are attached; or (b) the maximum height in the relevant zone district, whichever is less.
+When new utility poles are proposed as an alternative tower, their height shall be similar to existing utility/light poles in the vicinity.